galaxyproject/galaxy-hub/src/GalaxyProject/Statistics/index.md

 ## Galaxy Clones

-The [Galaxy repo on GitHub](https://github.com/galaxyproject/galaxy) is what people download to create a Galaxy server.  **!GitHub exposes the number of clones and cloners in the most recent 14 day period.**
+The [Galaxy repo on GitHub](https://github.com/galaxyproject/galaxy) is what people download to create a Galaxy server.  **GitHub exposes the number of clones and cloners in the most recent 14 day period.**

 <table>
   <tr class="th" >